Applied Predictive Technologies: Litigation

 APT filed a lawsuit against the company MarketDial in June 2018 alleging that MarketDial's co-founders stole trade secrets that they had access to while working as consultants, and that the company infringed on a patent held by APT.
 The patent infringement claim was dismissed by a judge in November 2020, along with claims of civil conspiracy and fraud.

 In April 2024, the presiding judge granted MarketDial's request for summary judgment.
 According to Bloomberg Law:

 "[Judge] Parrish concluded APT fell well short of explaining what particular elements of its documents were not widely ascertainable or establishing how each had independent economic value as a secret.

 “'Summary judgment was Plaintiff’s chance to put its cards on the table and make an argument, rather than simply string-cite exhibits and insist that from the mosaic of exhibits a trade secret might emerge at trial,' Parrish wrote.
 'Simply stated, this court will not do APT’s job for it by mining its trade secrets from the raw materials, dusting off known information and techniques, and preparing its case for submission to the jury.'

 "She also expressed 'grave doubt' that APT had shown the information claimed as a trade secret was improperly acquired or used."

 In March 2025, the presiding judge "...ordered [APT / Mastercard] to cough up over $2.8 million in legal fees for 'aggressively' litigating an 'objectively specious' trade secrets suit..."

-This decision is currently pending appeal.
+APT appealed this decision and in January 2026 lost its effort to overturn.